Category Archives: Biographies and autobiographies

 The sections of the book that take place in France were actually more interesting than the court case.
 Most of these are set in Zola’s home, a very large country villa expanded to include a “Nana tower” and a “Germinal Tower” and reveal much about his process of writing.

-Apparently after a daily walk he changed into his writing clothes – a version of “peasant’ clothes chosen so they do not cause itches and thus distract him.
-He knows exactly the trajectory of the book he is currently working upon , having done a preliminary plan and then his research (often that research takes him longer to complete that does the actual writing).
-His pace is so measured that he can predict how long each book will take him to write.
+Apparently after a daily walk, Emile Zola would change into his writing clothes – a version of “peasant’ clothes chosen so they didn’t cause itches and thus distract him.
+He knew exactly the trajectory of the book he was currently working upon.
+He had done a preliminary plan and research (often that took him longer to complete that did the actual writing).
+His pace was so measured that he could predict how long each book will take him to write.

-He doesn’t emerge from this book as a very likeable man.
-He never lends any support to the Vizetelly, instead actually telling a journalist that he would be pleased if the prosecution succeeded.
+Emile Zola didn’t emerge from this book as a very likeable man.
+He never lent any support to the Vizetelly, instead actually telling a journalist that he would be pleased if the prosecution succeeded.
 He would prefer, he said, that people read his books in the original French instead of being sold in “wretchedly done translations to the uneducated who cannot comprehend me.”
 Ouch…

 Zola and the Victorians reveals a fascinating episode in British publishing history.
 It pitted moral outrage (and more than a dash of hypocrisy) against literary merits, a clash which continued right through to the watershed trial of Lawrence’s Lady Chatterley’s Lover in 1960.